 The Man from Snowy River, by Banjo Paterson, a well-known Australian bush poet, it was first published in the Bulletin magazine on the 26th of April 1890.
-The fictional ride described in the poem is set somewhere in the hill country north-west of Canberra, ACT in the state of New South Wales.
+The fictional ride described in the poem is set somewhere in the hill country north-west of Canberra, ACT in the state of New South Wales in Australia.

 Using Australian vernacular, similes and metaphors, Paterson uses the vastly beautiful but hazardous Australian landscape as the backdrop to conjure up a tale of courage, tenacity, endurance and the Australian notions of mateship and a "fair go".
 It is the tale of the underdog who rises to the occasion and triumphs.

 bushmen – People who live in the Australian country-side and Outback far away from the cities where sometimes called bushmen.
 'Bush' is an Australian Strine word for the area between the cities and the Australian wilderness or Outback.

 cracks– The best stockman (cowboys) — the best whip crackers.

 cur – cowardly

 homestead – A large dwelling usually the main residence of a station (a ranch house).

 Kosciusko – The tallest mountain in the Snowy Mountain ranges.